-The Convention does not specify the amount of mercury or mercury compounds that may be stored.
-The guidelines for interim storage therefore cover all quantities of mercury or mercury compounds that may be stored prior to use.
-In certain jurisdictions, the same controls apply nationally for any quantity of mercury, where for others there may be different rules and standards applying depending on the quantity stored.
+The Convention does not specify the amount of mercury or mercury compounds that may be stored prior to use.
+In certain jurisdictions, the same national controls may apply regardless of the quantity of mercury, while in others, different rules and standards may apply depending on the quantity stored.
 It is recognized that the guidelines may need to be applied flexibly in accordance with the requirements of specific sites.
-As is noted above, article 3 of the Convention, on mercury supply sources and trade, specifies that each party is to endeavour to identify individual stocks of mercury or mercury compounds exceeding 50 metric tons, as well as sources of mercury supply generating stocks that exceed 10 metric tons per year, that are located within its territory.
-Guidance on the identification of such stocks and sources of supply is available in a separate guidance document, which was adopted by the Conference of the Parties at its first meeting. (available at: http://mercuryconvention.org/Convention/Formsandguidance/tabid/5527/language/en-US/Default.aspx.)
-It is anticipated that the quantity maintained in storage will be commensurate with its intended use and will be the amount of mercury or mercury compounds considered necessary by the party to meet the requirements of the domestic activities undertaken in accordance with the Convention, use in allowed mercury-added products or processes using mercury, or using mercury in artisanal and small-scale gold mining (ASGM).
-In the case of ASGM, the quantities of mercury stored should be commensurate with the baseline inventories, and with reduction activities and targets specified in the article 7 national action plan, where required.
-The national action plan may also address how the article 10 storage obligation (taking into account these guidelines) is to be applied for ASGM-related activities and sites.
-The 2008 UNIDO Technical Guidelines on Mercury Management in Artisanal and Small-Scale Gold Mining recommends that metallic mercury should be stored safely at all times when not used; in (a) a secure location that is inaccessible to children; and (b) unbreakable air-tight containers that are covered with a thin layer of water (e.g. 1 centimetre) to prevent mercury evaporation.
-Mercury should NOT be stored in a domestic residence (UNIDO, 2008).
-Countries developing their ASGM National Action Plans should reference the UNEP Guidance document for Developing a National Action Plan to Reduce and, Where Feasible, Eliminate Mercury Use in Artisanal and Small-Scale Gold Mining.
-Where mercury is produced as a byproduct (such as from mining processes), the quantity available may not be directly related to the quantities intended for use, however will be held in interim storage until it is determined whether it is to be used or destined for waste.
+Article 3 of the Convention, on mercury supply sources and trade, specifies that each party shall endeavour to identify individual stocks of mercury or mercury compounds exceeding 50 metric tons, as well as sources of mercury supply generating stocks that exceed 10 metric tons per year, that are located within its territory.
+Guidance on the identification of such stocks and sources of supply is available in a separate guidance document adopted by the Conference of the Parties at its first meeting (UNEP, 2017b).
+Mercury and mercury compounds are expected to be stored in quantities commensurate with their intended use and the quantities considered necessary by the party to meet the requirements of domestic activities undertaken in accordance with the Convention, whether such activities consist of use in allowed mercury-added products, in processes using mercury or in ASGM.

+In the case of ASGM, the quantities of mercury and mercury compounds stored should be commensurate with the baseline inventories and, where required, with reduction activities and targets specified in the national action plan provided for under article 7 of the Convention.
+The national action plan may also address how the storage obligations under article 10 are to be met for ASGM-related activities and sites (taking into account these guidelines).
+The UNIDO technical guidelines for mercury management in ASGM (UNIDO, 2008) recommend that, when not used, elemental mercury (sometimes referred to as metallic mercury) be stored safely at all times in a secure location that is inaccessible to children, and in unbreakable air-tight containers with a protective coating to prevent mercury evaporation, and that mercury not be stored in a domestic residence.
+Countries developing their ASGM national action plans should refer to the guidance document on this topic (UNEP, 2017a).
+Where mercury is produced as a by-product (e.g., from mining processes), the quantity available may not be directly related to the quantities intended for use but may nevertheless be held in interim storage until it is determined whether it is to be used or disposed of.

 Certain provisions of these guidelines may not be applicable for the interim storage of relatively small quantities of mercury or mercury compounds.
-As an example, sections IV A and IV B are fully relevant for dedicated storage facilities but not all aspects may be applicable to small storage areas integrated in large industrial plants.
-Parties should apply the relevant parts of the guidance to such smaller integrated storage activities.
+Sections IV (A) and IV (B), for instance, are fully relevant for dedicated storage facilities but may not be fully applicable to small storage areas within large industrial plants.
+A party may apply the relevant parts of the guidance to such small storage areas at its discretion and as appropriate.